 Change data capture methods

 There are multiple types of change data capture that can be used for data processing from a database.
 These include log-based CDC, trigger-based CDC, CDC based on timestamps and difference-based CDC.

-Few technology vendors, including Fivetran, provide log-based CDC through so-called binary log readers.
+Few vendors, including Fivetran, provide log-based CDC through so-called binary log readers.
 A binary log reader parses the transaction log directly, with no intermediate API layers that could slow down or limit change data capture.

-Furthermore, log-based CDC allows you to go back in time and retrieve historical changes.
+Further, log-based CDC allows you to go back in time and retrieve historical changes.

-Good for: Your most mission-critical and busiest databases that cannot afford a slowdown in database processing.
+- Good for: Your most mission-critical and busiest databases that cannot afford a slowdown in database processing.
 These are the systems with the most important data sets that you want to include in analytical use cases.
-Log-based CDC handles the highest volumes of change data in real-time.
+Log-based CDC handles the highest volumes of change data in real time.

 - Record the change in its entirety.
 Doing so allows for access to the full history of the changes but effectively doubles the amount of data written to the database for the originating transaction.
 But with all change data in separate tables, retrieving it is simple.

-When to consider other types of CDC: If your database processing cannot afford the overhead of triggers due to critical data processing requirements or high volumes.
+- When to consider other types of CDC: If your database processing cannot afford the overhead of database triggers due to critical data processing requirements or high volumes.
 Also, off-the-shelf applications may not allow adding triggers.
 If your use case requires transactional consistency, then trigger-based CDC is not a good option either.

-Some applications record when every row change is performed in a separate column (e.g. LAST_MODIFIED).
+Some applications record when every row change is performed in a separate column (e.g., LAST_MODIFIED).
 Changes can be extracted by simply keeping track of when changes were most recently extracted and filtering on the respective column.

 A major disadvantage of this approach is the inability to identify deleted rows.
 Some technologies naturally store a low watermark in every row.
 For example PostgreSQL uses XMIN.

-When to consider other types of CDC: If you require the processing of deletes.
+- When to consider other types of CDC: If you require the processing of deletes.
 If exact transactional consistency is important, then timestamp or low watermark-based CDC is generally not a good option.

-With difference-based change data capture is identified by a brute force comparison of all the data.
+Difference-based change data capture is identified by a brute force comparison of all the data.
 To perform a full difference analysis, all data has to be pulled to be compared.
 The difference is always based on two snapshots of the data.

-Good for: Relatively small data sets, when other options are not available.
+- Good for: Relatively small data sets when other options are not available.

-When to consider other types of CDC: If your application requires the full history of changes to the data, or if your use case requires exact transactional consistency.
+- When to consider other types of CDC: If your application requires the full history of changes to the data or if your use case requires exact transactional consistency.

 Change data capture with Fivetran

-Fivetran is a modern data integration solution that is built around the concept of CDC.
-It provides 180+ pre-built connectors that enables data teams to effortlessly centralize and transform data from hundreds of SaaS and on-prem data sources into cloud destinations.
-Fivetran’s connectors have been optimized with the right CDC technology to ensure efficient, high volume data movement for various deployment options.
+Our platform provides 200+ pre-built connectors that enable data teams to effortlessly centralize and transform data from hundreds of SaaS and on-premises data sources into cloud destinations.
+Fivetran’s connectors are also optimized with CDC technology, ensuring efficient, high-volume data movement for various deployment options.